budget

 $ convox budget cap raise myapp --monthly-cap-usd 500

-After :fired (post-shutdown), cap-raise clears the breaker but does NOT restart already-shutdown services.
-Run convox budget reset myapp to restore replicas from the persisted shutdown-state annotation.
+After an auto-shutdown, cap-raise clears the breaker but does NOT restart already-shutdown services.
+Run convox budget reset myapp to restart them.
 See Cap raise.

 budget simulate-shutdown